Welcome to Reception’s class page

 How you can help your child at home

-1. Reading: I cannot express the importance of reading a story to your child enough.
+• Reading: I cannot express the importance of reading a story to your child enough.
 As according to the Department for Education Reading Framework document : ‘Parents who engage their children in books prepare them to become committed and enthusiastic readers: they can transform their attitudes to reading.
 Their children learn to focus and share the enjoyment of the story; they learn how stories start and finish, and how a plot unravels and is resolved; they learn that books can transport them elsewhere.
 Without this, as Wolf said, they cannot experience ‘the exquisite joys of immersion in the reading life.’
 Therefore read to your child as often as you can and you will start to see their language develop rapidly as well as their love for stories.
+You could begin to ask your child some simple questions about the pictures including the characters, settings and events.

 We are proud to be a part of SUA Trust